Generic Name: methylnaltrexone (METH-il-nal-TREX-one)

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

-- If you miss a dose of Relistor and you are still constipated, use it as soon as you remember.
+- Use Relistor as your doctor has told you.
+If you miss a dose of Relistor and you take it on a regular basis, use it as soon as you remember.
 Continue to use it as directed by your doctor.
-Do not use more than 1 dose within a 24-hour period.

 Ask your health care provider any questions you may have about how to use Relistor.